bibleexchange/courses/romans/sw/0101_pauls-introduction-to-book.md

 Paul would one day go to Rome as a prisoner to stand before the Roman leaders and proclaim the Gospel of Jesus Christ to the Jews and the Gentiles.
 The book of Acts tells us that Paul dwelt two years in Rome; it is believed that he was under house arrest during this time of being in Rome.
 He would again return to Rome as a prisoner in AD 67 where he was beheaded under the persecution of Nero.

 Paul had great desire to preach the Gospel in Rome.
-He uses the word debtor in reference to himself to show that he is committed to preach to all men.- V. 14 (&quot;opheiletes&quot; obliged - transgress against God if he did not go.)
+He uses the word debtor in reference to himself to show that he is committed to preach to all men.- V. 14 ("opheiletes" obliged - transgress against God if he did not go.)
 He was a debtor to the sinner to tell him about Christ.
-To preach to all classes &mdash; Greeks; Barbarians&hellip;
+To preach to all classes — Greeks; Barbarians&hellip;

-&quot;Greeks&quot; is used to refer to the wise Gentiles who have been educated in Greek culture and philosophy.
+"Greeks" is used to refer to the wise Gentiles who have been educated in Greek culture and philosophy.

-&quot;Barbarians&quot; is used to refer to those outside of the Greek 	culture, that would not have been educated.
+"Barbarians" is used to refer to those outside of the Greek 	culture, that would not have been educated.
 It was usually applied to foreigners, who Paul also describes as being unwise referring to their lack of education.
 This phrase then has reference to the entire Gentile world.

 It matters not Greek, Jew, Barbarian, wise, or unwise, Paul, is ready to preach to them.
 Paul was indebted to Greek and Jew, there was no difference because the Gospel makes no difference, but is for both the Greek and Jew.